Loss Functions for Discrete Contextual Pricing with Observational Data: Relationship to Off-Policy Evaluation Algorithms

 \subsection{Connection to Inverse Propensity Score Estimators}

-Inverse propensity scoring methods weight each observed customer with a given price by the inverse of the probability that price was prescribed to that customer.
+IPS methods weight each observed customer with a given action by the inverse of the probability that action was prescribed to that customer.
 This increases the weight given to unlikely actions, while decreasing the weight given to likely actions, creating a pseudo-randomized trial.
-When optimizing, the policy then selects the action which has the greatest total re-weighted reward.
 This is formalized in the following definition: